shanhonghao/image-patch-sparse-coding-batch/README.md

    - **Dictionary update** (Mairal et al., 2010).
 3. Display the learned dictionary using the visualization script.

-You can customize hyperparameters (e.g., number of dictionary atoms, learning rate, number of iterations) in the script.
+You can customize hyperparameters (e.g., number of dictionary atoms, sparsity penalty, number of iterations) in the script.

 ### Visualizing Results